I get asked SO many questions about private practice accounting:

 Many of the accounting software options available do offer support with a dedicated accounting team when you upgrade to a higher priced plan, but they can come with mixed reviews, and they likely don’t have a specialized focus on private practice owners.

 That’s why I recommend Heard Bookkeeping and Tax service platform.
-Heard is built specifically with therapists in mind and offers personalized bookkeeping and tax services (with real humans!) at a rate private practice therapists can afford.
+Heard is built specifically with therapists in mind and offers personalized bookkeeping and tax services (with real humans!).

 My experience with Heard Bookkeeping and Tax